THE VALLEY OF BACA

 It is wonderful that God sees fit to baptize us with His Spirit.
 The Holy Spirit helps us attain to the full stature of Christ.

-But how much more wonderful it is to have God make His home in us.
-When that is true we shall serve as trees of life for all the people to whom God brings us.
+But how much more wonderful it is to have God make His home in us

 And to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
 (Ephesians 3:19)